|Welcome! Bienvenue! Maeva!|

 Marquesan NowMarquesan Now is a blog that shares Marquesan words, news and photos inspired by my phrasebook (see below).
 Live vicariously.
 Learn Marquesan.
-Follow Marquesan Now!
+Visit Marquesan Now!

 Marquesan PhrasebookThe Marquesan language has been skirting extinction for over a century.
 The Marquesan Phrasebook promotes the distinct Marquesan language and cultural identity of today.
 It contains a Marquesan dictionary that translates Marquesan directly into English for the first time since the early 19th century.
 It is also the first book to translate between Marquesan, English, and French.
 The Marquesan Phrasebook is a valuable resource for scholars, tourists, and local Marquesans alike.